 The result is specialty music that appeals to cats.
 When cats in the study were played the music during a vet exam, they responded positively with lower stress than when classical music or no music was played.
 This indicates that playing special cat music could help reduce anxiety and comfort cats during stressful events, like trips to the vet.

 If you would like to give cat music a try, samples are easy to find online.
+These are just a few of the best tunes for cats we rounded up.

 Scooter Bere’s Aria